Report by Daniel Mortlock:

 But then we got a vital update from the scorers: the surviving opener, Andy Hayward, was on 49, so could at most hope to hit one more boundary before retiring.
 That (combined with the expectation that it would be right-handers from now on) gave us the chance to bring Saad back on, and suddenly the character of the game changed completely:

 Not only had we restricted Fen Ditton to a manageable total, but we also had all the momentum, having restricted them to just 8 runs from the final 4 overs of their innings.
-That meant we were able to send out our openers, Kaustav Dutta and Richard Rex, with clear instructions to play themselves in, and see out any threatening bowlers if it's not safe to score off them.
+That meant we were able to send out our openers, Kaustav Dutta and Richard Rex, with clear instructions to play themselves in, and see out any threatening bowlers if scoring shots would be risky.

-Kaustav and Richard implemented this strategy beautifully, although they didn't even have to worry about the second clause - it sooned became clear that Fen Ditton didn't have any threatening bowlers today, and the situation was perhaps summed up by the first ball, which was a wild beamer that reached Kaustav at neck height.
+Kaustav and Richard implemented this strategy beautifully, although they didn't even have to worry about the second clause of their instructions as it soon became clear that Fen Ditton didn't have any threatening bowlers today.
+The situation was perhaps summed up by the first ball of the innings, which was a wild beamer that reached Kaustav at neck height.
 That's not to say it was easy to score, as a general lack of pace and low bounce made it difficult for the batsmen swing freely.
 Indeed, the most common shot throughout the innings was a flat sweep along the ground to deep square leg for a single, something we saw so often it was like deja vu when it happened again and again.
 In this manner Kaustav and Richard calmly scored at around a run a ball, building an excellent foundation . . .

 . . . which, it soon dawned on those of us watching, was rapidly becoming the whole building.
 Kaustav calmly proceeded to retirement (on 50* off 44 balls), after which Marcus Baker (15* off 14 balls) came in to apply the final licks of paint, leaving Richard as site supervisor on 47* off 57 balls.
-We thus completed our 16th ten-wicket win, although presumably the only one to which three batsmen contributed.
-Of course the downside of all 16 such results is that it means some players miss out on the chance to contribute, and this evening John and Claude had to take one for the team.
+We thus completed our 16th ten-wicket win, although possibly the only one to which three batsmen contributed.
+Of course the downside of all such results is that it means some players miss out on the chance to contribute, and this evening John and Claude had to take one for the team, Claude managing a full "TFC".
 From the team perspective it was not only a great come-from-behind victory, but the first time this year we've won two in a row.